AviadHayumi/MySummaries/nodeJS.md

 - logical errors - you wont get error message , app just not worked (test/debugger)

 # EXPRESS JS
-what is it express ?
+### what is it express ?
-remember that we would like to get request content in node ? we would have to listen to data , listen to end of the data and then parse it to required input. this is nice to learn but in production this is useless. we want to focus on the buisness logic and not in boilar plate staff. express wrap node , and let us focus on the bl. no more all routes in one place diveded by if/else statements , no more listen for buffer.
+remember that we would like to get request content in node ? we would have to listen to data , listen to end of the data and then parse it to required input.

+this is nice to learn but in production this is useless. we want to focus on the business logic and not in boiler plate staff.

+express wrap node , and let us focus on the bl. no more all routes in one place divided by if/else statements , no more listen for buffer.

-how to install ? just type npm install --save express
+how to install ? just type ```npm i --save express```

-what express is built on ?
+### what express is built on ?

  MIDDLEWEAR

 lets call express instance app when we use app.use((req,res,next)=>{...}) this will occur on each request